 Leg cramps are painful spasms.
-They usually occur in your calf or foot muscles.
-The muscles involuntarily contract and this can last up to 10 minutes.
+They usually happen in your calf muscles or feet and can last up to 10 minutes.
 They are more likely to happen at night.

 Causes of leg cramps during pregnancy

-There is no medical evidence to show a definitive cause of leg cramps.
+There is no specific cause of leg cramps.

 What to do during a leg cramp

-Once you feel the sensation of a cramp about to start, point your heel down and this will gently pull your toes upwards.
-You will get a better stretch if your knee is straight.
+- gently pull your toes upwards - you will get a better stretch if your knee is straight